ttetrafon/system-intelligence-obsidian-vault/_templates/creatures/_character-sheet.md

 ---
-- [!]
-Do not write under this line!
+- {!important} Do not write under this line!

 %% The following are helper functions and will be invisible. %%

 %% Checks %%
 ```meta-bind-button
 label: "🎲"